Introduction

 - DA is calculated as a percentage of the Basic Pay.

-- Revised twice a year: January and July (Central Government).
+- Revised twice a year: January and July (Central Govement).

 - Linked to Consumer Price Index for Industrial Workers (CPI-IW).